confluentinc/ksql/docs/developer-guide/serialization.rst

 been serialized using Kafka's standard set of serializers.

 The format is designed primarily to support primitive message keys.
-It can be used as a value format, though certain operations are not yet supported when this is the case.
+It can be used as a value format, though certain operations aren't supported when this is the case.

 Unlike some other formats, this format does not perform any type coercion.
 It is therefore important to correctly match the field type to the underlying serialized form to avoid deserialization errors.